decipher2k/Bluetooth-Controller-Proxy/README.md

 6.)
 Play :D<br>
 <br>
 <br>
-Update:
-There is now an auto reconnect.
-No need for proper connection handling anymore.

 FIFA 22 can be played ok via wifi 5ghz, but for games without input prediction, you should use USB tethering.<br>
 Whe using USB tethering, you should disable mobile data on your mobile phone, or it could drain your mobile data contingent!<br>
 <br>